A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Methodology

+\begin{remark} \rm Consider the special case of $n$ hierarchically ordered families, with each layer $L_i$ containing a single family $F_{i1}$.
+The multi-layer family-based graphical approach specializes as follows: \begin{itemize} \item The initial significance level is $\alpha_{11}=\alpha$, and $\alpha_{i1}=0$ for $i>1$. \item Transition coefficients are $g_{i1,\, (i+1)1}=1$ for $i=1,\ldots,n-1$, and zero otherwise. \end{itemize}

-\begin{enumerate} \item If each family is tested using a local procedure controlling the FWER and satisfying separability condition, i.e., the error rate function of the local procedure is strictly smaller than $\alpha$ when at least one hypothesis is not rejected within the family, then the multi-layer family-based graphical approach reduces to a specific parallel gatekeeping strategy, which is in turn equivalent to a general multistage gatekeeping procedure introduced by Dmitrienko et al. (2008).
-The examples of such local procedures include the conventional Bonferroni procedure, truncated Holm procedure, truncated fallback procedure, etc, see Dmitrienko et al. (2008).
+Several implications follow: \begin{enumerate} \item If each local procedure controls the FWER and satisfies the \emph{separability condition} (i.e., the error rate function is strictly less than $\alpha$ unless all hypotheses in the family are rejected), then the resulting level-updating mechanism in the multi-layer family-based framework coincides with that of a parallel gatekeeping strategy, and is equivalent to the multistage gatekeeping procedure of \citet{dmitrienko2008general}.
+The separability condition is a property of the local testing procedures rather than of a specific gatekeeping structure.
+Examples of procedures satisfying this condition include the Bonferroni, truncated Holm, and truncated fallback procedures.

-\item If each family is tested using a FWER controlling local procedure for which the upper bound of its error rate function is given by $e^*(I)=\alpha$ for any $I \neq \emptyset$, then the corresponding multi-layer graphical approach is equivalent to a specific serial gatekeeping strategy.
-The examples of such local procedures including the conventional Holm procedure and fixed sequence procedure, etc.
+\item If each family uses a local procedure with error rate function upper bound $e^*(I)=\alpha$ for any non-empty set $I$, then the multi-layer approach reduces to a serial gatekeeping strategy.
+Examples include the Holm and fixed-sequence procedures.

-\item If each family has only one null hypothesis, then the multi-layer graphical approach reduces to the conventional fixed sequence procedure.
+\item If each family contains exactly one hypothesis, the procedure reduces to the conventional fixed-sequence method.

-\item If some correlation information regarding the null $p$-values within one family is known in advance, then there are more options for local procedures.
-For example, if the null $p$-values in a family are known to be positive dependent or independent, then we can use the conventional or truncated Hochberg procedure as its local procedure. \end{enumerate} \end{remark}
+\item When prior dependence information among $p$-values is available, additional local procedures can be used.
+For instance, if the null $p$-values are independent or positively dependent, one may use the Hochberg or truncated Hochberg procedures. \end{enumerate} \end{remark}